Building applications for removal of structures

 Removalist Bond to cover damage to Infrastructure

-Complete the Class 1 checklist to ensure you have met all the requirements for council to process your application.
-A detailed explanation of requirements follows the checklist.
+Complete the Class 1 checklist to ensure you have met all the requirements for Council to process your application.

 Your plans must contain the following: